 How Many Days in Edinburgh

 How many days you need in Edinburgh really comes down to your overall trip plans, allotted time for travel, interests and budget.
+We are sharing a few suggested itineraries for Edinburgh.

-Edinburgh Itinerary 1 Day
+1 Day in Edinburgh

 For first time visitors, we think the best Edinburgh 1 Day Itinerary would be to simply follow the first day of our outline.
 Sightseeing includes the Royal Mile from the castle to the palace – plus Calton Hill, a whisky experience and dinner at a classic pub.